bamptonm/mqttitude/docs/features.md

 * Shows a button to center the map on the current location and follow the current user location

 * Shows a button to zoom out until all marked locations of user and friends are displayed.
-* Shows a button to exit the app.
-If not exited, the app continues in the background.

 * Connection indicator light shows current status of the MQTT server connection The server connection is established automatically when a new location shall be published.